openstack-archive/instack-undercloud/README-virt.md

    use virt-manager or boxes to visually manage the virtual machines created in the next step, this would be a good time to install those tools now.

 1. Run script to setup your virtual environment.
+If you'd like to customize the root password, export an environment variable UNDERCLOUD_ROOT_PASSWORD.
+If you prefer to customize the name of the Undercloud virtual machine to something besides instack, export the environment variable UNDERCLOUD_VM_NAME.

         export NODE_DISK=30
         instack-virt-setup